 In order to improve transient behavior of adaptive control systems, some approaches for evaluation of an upper bound of the output error have been proposed, and it has clarified the dynamic relations between the output error and the design parameters of the control systems, which will give help to achievement of adaptation with optimal transient behavior.
 Adaptation also plays a very important role as adaptive filtering in signal processing and wireless communication.
-In the adaptive signal processing area, a new tool for more precisely evaluating the transient behavior of adaptive filters, referred to as a learning curve, has been developed.
+In the adaptive signal processing area, a new tool for more precisely evaluating the transient behavior of adaptive filters, referred to as a learning curve, has been developed in Yousef and Sayed (2001).

-Ordinary adaptive control schemes are limited to model reference adaptive control system (MRACS), self-tuning regulator (STR), and self-tuning controller (STC).
-Recently adaptive extremum seeking control problems are formulated for minimization of a nonlinear performance index including unknown design parameters subject to an uncertain nonlinear dynamical system.
-Several approaches have been made, such as a perturbation approach, passivitybased approach, Lyapunov-based approach, slidingmode based scheme.
+Ordinary adaptive control schemes are limited to model reference adaptive control system, self-tuning regulator (STR) and self-tuning controller (STC).
+Recently adaptive extremum seeking control problems are formulated for minimization of a non-linear performance index including unknown design parameters subject to an uncertain non-linear dynamic system; e.g., see Krstic and Wang (2000) and Rotea (2000).
+Several approaches have been made, such as a perturbation approach, passivity based approach, Lyapunov based approach and sliding-mode based scheme.
 The scope of adaptive control is therefore now extended to adaptive optimization.

-Combination of adaptation and learning approaches with iterative learning control (ILC), iterative feedback tuning (IFT), iterative procedure of identification and controller design.
+Combination of adaptation and learning approaches with iterative learning control (ILC), iterative feedback tuning (IFT), iterative procedure of identification and controller design has been studied.
 Since these approaches adapt to actual control system design, many works have been done on the topic.
 The ILC has seen major developments in the transfer of design algorithms using various methods to both engineering and non-engineering applications together with the emergence of the basis for a robust control theory.
 As for IFT, theoretical results have been obtained on model-free tuning of controllers in an iterative experimentation and controller recalculation process, using direct evaluation of input-output data to obtain the empirical gradients of the controller cost function.
 The result were demonstrated in a few industrial applications as well as on laboratory hardware.
 This controller tuning method is likely to spread in industrial applications because of its direct experimental approach that conservative industry is more willing to accept.
-Also preliminary investigations show a possibility of tuning for robustness without explicit plant modeling.
+Also, preliminary investigations show a possibility of tuning for robustness without explicit plant modeling.

-An alternative non-model based approach to uncertain nonlinear systems is query-based adaptive control which is also referred to as lazy learning control, justin-time control.
-The approach needs a large database for learning prior to control, but its concept and algorithm are very simple and will be one of powerful learning control schemes to uncertain nonlinear systems.
+An alternative non-model based approach to uncertain nonlinear systems is query based adaptive control which is also referred to as lazy-learning control, just-in-time control.
+The approach needs a large database for learning prior to control, but its concept and algorithm are very simple and will be one of powerful learning control schemes to uncertain non-linear systems.
 However, its theoretical investigation has not been developed yet and should be done as a future issue.